maiquynhtruong/compilers/README.md

 # Compilers

+## Architecture and documentation
+Please check out the [wiki](https://github.com/maiquynhtruong/compilers/wiki) for more documentation and **lessons learned**!

+The main purpose of this project is to learn more about compiler.
+Therefore, I try my best to create a good knowledge base in the wiki that not only documents the code but also the lessons I've learned in the process.
+I hope this project could be helpful for others in the future, especially those who want to use LLVM C API but struggle with the lack of documentation from the main website.

+## Overview
 Final Project for Compiler Design class in Spring 2018.
 The project is to build a simple recursive decent with one lookahead (LL(1)) compiler from scratch (without using external compiler frontend tools such as flex or bison).
 The file `projectDescription.pdf` gives more details about the project.

 This compiler compiles a made-up language.
 The file `projectLanguageDescription.pdf` in the root folder specifies the grammar and semantics of the language.
 Some example code in this language can be found in `code_gen/tests` folder.